Twist and shout and wear it all out.

 With curly or textured hair, the first day always begins with a good washing.
 Choose a moisturizing shampoo and conditioner that removes oils and grease without stripping the curl of crucial nourishment.

 Step 2: Deep condition your hair.

-3C hair is the curliest hair can get without stepping into dry, delicate kinky territory, which means on the thirsty scale, your strands are pretty much parched.
-Don’t worry about deep conditioning after using regular conditioner, as a quality hair treatment, such as Suave Professionals Coconut Oil Infusion Damage Repair Oil Treatment, won’t weigh strands down while imparting much-needed slip.
+3C hair is the curliest hair can get without stepping into a dry, delicate kinky territory, which means on the thirsty scale, your strands are pretty much parched.
+Don’t worry about deep conditioning after using regular conditioner.
+A quality hair treatment, such as Suave Professionals Coconut Oil Infusion Damage Repair Oil Treatment, won’t weigh strands down but wil impart much-needed slip.

 Step 3: Choose a curl cream.

 A styling cream that moisturizes ringlets while retaining their bounce and shape, such as TRESemmé Make Waves Shine Enhancing Cream, is similar to what mousse is for straight or wavy hair.
 It helps keep curls shiny and defines their shape, imparting that telltale highlight to each coil.

 It isn’t recommended for curly or natural-textured women to wash their hair daily.
 For that reason, most resort to a product akin to a leave-in conditioner to reconstruct or maintain their manes.
 For type 3s, this is commonly referred to as a curl refresher.
 And as the name suggests, a curl refresher like Bed Head by TIGI On the Rebound Curl Recall Cream revives your ringlets without water.
 It also keeps things feeling smooth while offering some control and bounce for day 2 and beyond.